monistode/ISA-docs/RISC_register.md

 `%REG1 = %REG2 / %REG3`

+Reset the flag register, and set the `ZF` to 0 if the result is truly 0 (and not rounded).

+If zero division is encountered, set the result, the `CF` and `OF` to all-1's and the rest of the flags to 0.

 ### AND `%REG1, %REG2, %REG3`
 `001100` - 2 bytes

 Computes binary and between word from the `%REG2` register and `%REG3` location, saving the result into `%REG1`

 `%REG1  = %REG2 & %REG3`

+Resets `FR`.
+Sets all flags as if addition, except `OF` - it's 0

 ### OR `%REG1, %REG2, %REG3`
 `001101` - 2 bytes